2001 Skoda Fabia Comfort from UK and Ireland - Comments

 29th Jan 2007, 17:24

-I have a X reg Fabia 1.4 mpi with 46k on the clock, 3k of these I've done myself and have had various adventures with the warning lights.
+I have a X reg Fabia 1.4 MPi with 46k on the clock, 3k of these I've done myself, and have had various adventures with the warning lights.

-Ask your garage to check the codes data in the computer, if there are a large number of codes stored here you too are experiencing this problem - which I believe is called a brainstorm (but could be wrong)
+Ask your garage to check the codes data in the computer; if there are a large number of codes stored here, you too are experiencing this problem - which I believe is called a brainstorm (but could be wrong).

 The “simple” answer to the problem is the computer management system has to be replaced and re-coded to fit the key - which is a rather expensive job.
-My cheapest quite has been £600+ and will require various codes/programming and witch doctor incantations (I’d just let my local garage sort it out!).
+My cheapest quote has been £600+ and will require various codes/programming and witch doctor incantations (I’d just let my local garage sort it out!).

-I’ve been warned that any recoding or “re-mapping” of the original unit is simply a bodge job and should be avoided.
-Also I have been told not to attempt to "repair" this box of tricks or get a second hand unit as the fault appears to be built into the circuits.
+I’ve been warned that any recoding or “re-mapping” of the original unit is simply a bodge job, and should be avoided.
+Also I have been told not to attempt to "repair" this box of tricks or get a second hand unit, as the fault appears to be built into the circuits.

 Hope this helps